-What is the confirmation bias
+How the confirmation bias affects people

 The confirmation bias promotes various problematic patterns of thinking, such as people’s tendency to ignore information that contradicts their beliefs.
 It does so through several types of biased cognitive processes:

 - Biased favoring of information.
 This means that the confirmation bias causes people to give more weight to information that supports their beliefs, and less weight to information that contradicts them.